Necromunger/docker-test-cases/README.md

 # wtf-docker

-Code examples on [docker](https://www.docker.com/) working with environment variables.
+Code examples on how to use [docker](https://www.docker.com/) environment variables.

 Environment variables have many methods of being defined and overridden.